YuchenX063/template/README.md

-# dh-capstone-project-template
+# Catholic Almanacs Database

-Write a tagline here!

-By Your Name, Boston College
+By Yuchen Xiong, Boston College

 ## About